 From Rot to Not

-Challenge: The entry door to this 6-unit condo building in the Bucktown neighborhood was severely rotten, having failed in less than 10 years.
-Poor quality materials and workmanship contributed to its quick demise, so the association turned to us to specify and install a new entry system.
+Challenge: The entry door system to this building in the Bucktown neighborhood was severely rotten, having failed in less than 10 years.
+Poor quality materials and workmanship contributed to its quick demise, so the owners turned to us to specify and install a new entry system.

 Solution: We specified a fiberglass door from Therma-Tru, which has very good insulation properties, thanks to its foam core.
 And because its fiberglass skin is so tough, it won’t chip, dent, or rust like the steel door it replaced.